| Meraftafjellet from

 [b]

-Start hiking by following the forest road west.
-After 30-40 metres it makes a sharp right, and you follow it up to the top of the first small hill.
+Start hiking by following road 656 200 metres west (in the direction of Magerholm) and turn right onto a forest road.
+After 30-40 metres the forest road makes a sharp right, and you follow it up to the top of the first small hill.
 You will now have an old gate on your left hand side.
-Pass through this gate and immediately turn right.
-Follow the path, which is marked by red paint, up to the lake Heimste Demmingsvatn.
-Turn left (south) when you get to the lake, and continue on the marked path.
+Pass through this gate and immediately turn right or left (these paths merge after 250 metres, with the left route slightly shorter).
+Follow the path up to the lake Heimste Demmingsvatn.
+Turn left (south) when you get to the lake, and continue on the marked path all the way to the summit.
+In the lower section the path is marked by red paint on the trees.
+Later you will find small poles with red paint, and when you get up on the summit ridge there are small cairns marking the route.
+The summit is marked by a large pile of stones and a trigonometric point marker.

 I was definitely going to bag a new mountain this Christmas Day, but was a bit unsure if I should go for a skiing hike or not.
 At the end I decided to stay away from snow, and my choice fell on Meraftafjellet.
 It was a grey day, but no rain and only fair wind, so I was looking forward to a relatively easy hike.
 It wasn't to be!